 We started with the whacky idea that every single one of God’s children has the right to believe what they choose.
 Prayables is a safe and sacred place where tolerance is a virtue.
 It’s a spiritually liberal community.
 And we’re polite about it.
 No shouting matches.
 No arm twisting.
 No trying to win’em over to your side.
 Prayables honors all faith traditions.
 Christians.
 Jews.
 Muslims.
 Nones of the Above.
 Even an atheist would not be booed off our pages.
-Though most likely they would wander off disgusted with our absolute love and devotion to God.
+Though most likely, they would wander off disgusted with our absolute love and devotion to God.

 No, your truth is not truer than mine.

 We don’t buy the idea that there is only one right way to believe.
 Sorry about that all you bible-thumping fanatics.
 Though we do like a good bible-thump.
 We don’t use the text of the Holy Word to wage war, prove a point, and we don’t get obnoxious about it.
 The consensus in Prayables territory is that the Bible is our story.
 Those stories teach us about ethical behavior, living life with a strong moral code, working for justice.
 To us, the Bible is an endless source of guidance and inspiration to be studied, quoted, and shared for the richness of the message.